-Luxurious wallcoverings including gold leaf, silver leaf and metallic finishes for residential and commercial applications.
-Silk wallpapers, metallic weaves, metal and wood are amongst the types available.
-Custom designed and printed wallpaper and fabrics for residential and commercial clients.
+Luxurious wallcoverings including hand painted Italian frescoes; gold leaf, silver leaf and metallic finishes for residential and commercial applications.
+Silk wallpapers, metallic weaves and custom designed and printed wallpaper and fabrics for residential and commercial clients.
 Contact by email for details.
 By appointment.

 Lewis & Wood was established 25 years ago by Stephen Lewis and interior designer Joanna Wood.
 The company is famous for its signature Wide-Width Wallpapers.
 Recent launches include the ambitious V&A archive-inspired 'Spitalfields Collection', which offers a contemporary interpretation of artwork from the Huguenot period, the launch of the first student Wide-Width Wallpaper design competition, and the success of two tree-inspired designs, Beech and Bosky by artist Alexander Hamilton.
 Lewis & Wood is also renowned for its range of metallic versions of many papers, plus a ‘bespoke’ service offering custom printing of scale and colour.